Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Choosing between a metal or plastic cat litter scoop comes down to how much effort it takes to clean the box each day.

 If scooping feels slow or frustrating, switching to a metal cat litter scoop usually makes the process smoother.
 Plastic still works for simple setups, but it tends to wear out faster with regular use.
-Spending a bit more on a sturdy scoop upfront usually means you won’t have to replace it every few months.

 How to Match Your Cat Litter Scoop to Your Litter